 Mrs Jasmin Vanderjagt MSW, BSocSc, AssocDipSocSc (Welfare), Cert IV TA, AASW, ATA

-Mrs Vanderjagt has a special interest in children and their families, and is passionate about providing solutions focused, strengths-based support to students.
-Her extensive 20 plus years’ experience has included practicing in a variety of fields, with some highlights being Child and Family Case Manager in a Humanitarian Resettlement program, Domestic Violence Community Group Facilitator, Child and Family Therapist for children experiencing court ordered family divorce counselling, Child and Family Case Worker at Villawood Detention Centre, and Drug and Alcohol Case Worker in Kings Cross.
+Mrs Vanderjagt has a special interest in children and their families, and is passionate about providing solutions focused and strengths-based support to students.
+Her extensive 20 plus years’ experience has included practising in a variety of fields, with some highlights being Child and Family Case Manager in a Humanitarian Resettlement program, Domestic Violence Community Group Facilitator, Child and Family Therapist for children experiencing court ordered family divorce counselling, Child and Family Case Worker at Villawood Detention Centre, and Drug and Alcohol Case Worker in Kings Cross.